openstack/magnum/doc/source/user/index.rst

 Storage driver (docker-storage-driver)
   Specified in the ClusterTemplate to select the Docker storage driver.
-The supported storage driver are 'devicemapper' and 'overlay', with 'devicemapper' being the default.
+The default is 'devicemapper'.
 Refer to the `Storage`_ section for more details.

 Image (image)